dastcvi/TeensyEEPROM/README.md

 ### Using the Class

-With the class set up.
-Usage is easy.
+With the class set up, usage is easy.
 First, the user must instantiate an object of the inheriting class:

 ```C++
 TeensyEEPROMTemplate eeprom_template;